awslabs/aws-api-gateway-developer-portal/README.md

 ## Debugging

 You can trace and troubleshoot the Lambda functions using CloudWatch Logs.
 See this [blog post](https://aws.amazon.com/blogs/compute/techniques-and-tools-for-better-serverless-api-logging-with-amazon-api-gateway-and-aws-lambda/) for more information.

+## Tear-down

+Deleting developer portal should be as easy as deleting the cloudformation stack.
+This will empty the `ArtifactsS3Bucket` and `DevPortalSiteS3Bucket` s3 buckets, including any custom files!
+Note that this will not delete any api keys provisioned by the developer portal.
+If you would like to delete api keys provisioned through the developer portal but not those provisioned through other means, make sure to download a backup of the `Customers` DDB table, which will list the provisioned api keys.

 ## Marketplace SaaS Setup Instructions